fiskaltrust/release-notes/middleware/middleware-1.3.39.md

 # fiskaltrust.Middleware 1.3.39 (Germany)
 _September 05, 2022_

-In this version of the Middleware, we've fixed an out of memory bug.
+In this version of the Middleware, we've fixed an out of memory bug where an exeception was thrown during the TAR export.

 :::caution